 There are lots of misconceptions about smoking and weight changes, with many people concerned about weight gain after quitting smoking.

-The short answer to this question is no, not necessarily.
-The longer answer involves looking into the mechanisms that drive weight gain after quitting smoking.
-There are a number of factors to consider when quitting, and by recognising them ahead of time you can take action to prevent weight gain.
-Factors include:
+While there are a number of factors that could lead to weight gain when you quit, by recognising them ahead of time you can take action to prevent excessive weight gain.
+These factors include:

 - Smoking speeds up your metabolism

 - Food may taste better, and you may crave sugary or fatty foods after quitting